Reactive vs. Preventive vs. Predictive Maintenance: Which Is Best?

 • Cost savings: Catching problems early can prevent expensive emergency repairs.

-This approach also comes with added planning, labor and inventory demands.
+Of course, this approach also comes with added planning, labor and inventory demands.

 • Involves more parts inventory management: You need to keep spare parts on hand for scheduled service.